 - SnoreRx is guaranteed and will offer a full refund (minus the price of shipping) if the device is returned within 30 days

 The manufacture of SnoreRx recommends daily cleaning.
 Cleaning is done easily with a toothbrush and toothpaste, and it’s recommended to use a denture solution once every one or two weeks.
 Let it air dry completely and store it in the case that comes along with it.

 SnoreRx should not be used if you have:

 - braces, retainers, or recent dental implants (within the last year)

 - a history of TMD (temporomandibular disorder)

 - COPD or other respiratory diseases

-SnoreRx is not an alternative treatment to CPAP Machines & Masks and does not treat sleep apnea.
+SnoreRx is not an alternative treatment to CPAP machines and masks and does not treat sleep apnea.

 Is SnoreRx the best option for you?

-SnoreRx is not one-size-fits-all due to its adjustment features and custom fit, so it could be the Sleep Device choice for you, as long as you don’t have any contraindications mentioned above.
+SnoreRx is not one-size-fits-all due to its adjustment features and custom fit, so it could be the MAD choice for you, as long as you don’t have any contraindications mentioned above.
 Wearing it through the night has shown to result in better sleep and less daytime sleepiness.